LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-To be is your true purpose.
+Being is your true purpose.